OrleansContrib/OrleansShardedStorage/README.md

 `OrleansShardedStorageProvider` will split grain data fairly evenly over a number of table storage accounts to help increase throughput.

-It does this by taking a hash of the grainreference and using a modulus of that to work out where to store information for that grain.
+It does this by taking a hash of the grain reference and using a modulus of that to work out where to store information for that grain.

 ## WARNINGS

+**You cannot change the number of storage accounts at a later date.
+What you start with is what you're stuck with!** This is common for sharded solutions.

 It is experimental - I take no responsibility for any bugs in it!

-IMPORTANT: Unlike Orleans Standard Libraries; for table storage, this will not split data up over multiple columns - large data will break saving to table storage!
+**Unlike Orleans Standard Libraries; for table storage, this will not split data up over multiple columns - large data will break saving to table storage (so use Blob storage as a work around)!**

-Many of the Orleans classes/methods (such as `AzureTableDataManager`) are internal or private, so I can't access them.
+Many of the Orleans library classes/methods (such as `AzureTableDataManager`) are internal or private, so I can't access them.
 As such, this is fully home-brewed.
+Here is a list of files referred to in making this `OrleansShardedStorageProvider\OrleansRefs.txt`.

 ----
 ----